 How Much Do Ameraucana Chickens Cost?

 Due to the breed’s growing popularity, the Ameraucana is becoming widely available and fairly inexpensive.
 Still, they are more expensive than most other backyard breeds, and if you are paying the standard hen price of around $10, the hen is likely not a purebred Ameraucana.
 For a true, purebred Ameraucana, you are looking at about $20 to $25 for a hen and slightly less for a rooster, roughly $18.
 These prices also depend on the breeder, the color and lineage of the chicken, and availability.

 Typical Behavior & Temperament

 Ameraucana Chickens are a great backyard breed because they are generally friendly, docile, and ideal to have around children.
-They are excellent foragers and hardy to cold climates, if not hot climates, and they do well in confinement, though they much prefer to free-range.
+They are excellent foragers in hardy to cold climates, if not hot climates, and they do well in confinement, though they much prefer to free-range.
 They are good layers, and you can expect three to four beautiful blue eggs per week!
-That said, they do begin laying fairly late, around 5-6 months old.
+That said, they do begin laying fairly late, around 5 to 6 months old.

 While they are friendly birds in general, they can be skittish at times and easily frightened.
 For this reason, they are best kept on their own and away from other farm animals, dogs, and cats.

 They are fine with humans, although they are not fond of being handled or petted — if you want a chicken that you can cuddle and pet, the Ameraucana is not for you.
 Males can be aggressive and territorial at times and should be given plenty of space and not be kept in the same coop.
 One rooster to 10 hens is a good rule of thumb.

 Appearance & Varieties